 Depending on your niche, try promoting your services in groups dedicated to your city or neighborhood, small businesses, wedding services, or music groups.
 Just remember that online communities function just like real-life relationships: you have to give and take!
 Every time you ask for support, be sure to give back to the community in some way too.

 Use Instagram stories to share your music

 Image and video-oriented Instagram is also an insanely popular app, and apparently for music fans especially.
-According to a study commissioned by Instagram in 2016, the app’s users spend 30% more time listening to music each week and are twice as likely to pay for a streaming service.
+According to a study by Nielsens annual 360 report, the app’s users spend 30% more time listening to music each week and are twice as likely to pay for a streaming service.

 The point: Instagram serves as a creative safe-place for artists, designers, and creators to try out new music and reach their community directly.
 With its simple and easy-to-use layout, Instagram could be a great place for you to post new mixes, promote upcoming events, and connect with new potential clients in your area.

 Don’t forget to include Instagram Stories into your social media strategy: 80% of all daily active Instagram users are watching stories.

 You’ve done it!
 You’ve established your niche and business goals, you’ve come up with a great DJ name and designed a kickass logo, and you’ve launched your website and social platforms.
 You’re ready to start getting paid to party!

 But where do you find clients?

 There are a ton of online communities where you can promote your business, including the aforementioned Facebook groups.
 You can also research different meetup sites, DJ sites, and wedding services groups in your area as places to promote yourself.